max-gartz/hf-tasks/README.md

 One of the possible ways of dealing with this situation is to use the built-in push to hub callback.
 This allows to easily synchronize the model checkpoints to the Hugging Face Hub and pick training back up from there.
-Alternatively, if we want to stick to external storage like s3, gcs or azure blob storage, we can use the `Trainer`'s `callbacks` argument to add a `RemoteStorageCallback` callback that syncs the model to the external storage on every save event, as determined by the trainer arguments.
+Alternatively, if we want to stick to external storage like s3, gcs or azure blob storage, we can use the `Trainer`'s `callbacks` argument to add a custom `RemoteStorageCallback` callback that syncs the model to the external storage on every save event, as determined by the trainer arguments.
+We have to take extra care though, when it comes to resuming training from those checkpoints as the trainer does not natively support reading from remote storage.
+This means, we will have to make sure the checkpoint is copied to the local storage before resuming training.

 ### Details
-Check out the solution to Question 1 for an applied example of that.
+I implemented the custom callback in `./training/trainer/callbacks.py` and added it to the `Trainer` in `./training/trainer/train.py`.
+The callback implementation supports any fsspec based file system, which includes s3, gcs and azure blob storage.
+For the sake of simplicity, I decided to only support explicitly provided checkpoints for resuming training in the example training script.
+This means it does not support auto-detecting the latest checkpoint.

 ---